 A note from the heart of a Pulkit Soni, (then student of architecture) who feels ashamed in asking his father (a senior government official) for trivial things like seeking permission to study a building.

-Though the article was written 5 years ago, much water has moved since then.
+Though the article was written many years ago, much water has moved since then.
 I have graduated to become a practicing architect yet the difficulty in doing precedence studies remain.
 One thing I can now add is that we need to inculcate the culture of facilitating case studies not just for students but practicing professionals as well.
 Mutual learning helps the fraternity grow.

 Inspiring Architecture and Design Stuff